Target species

 Due to the likely variability (time, geographical) in the occurrence of cefalexin resistant bacteria, bacteriological sampling and susceptibility testing are recommended.

-The product should only be used based on susceptibility testing of the bacteria isolated from the animals.
+The veterinary medicinal product should only be used based on susceptibility testing of the bacteria isolated from the animals.
 If this is not possible, therapy should be based on local epidemiological information.

-Use of the product deviating from the instructions given in this datasheet may increase the prevalence of bacteria resistant to cefalexin and may decrease the effectiveness of treatment with other beta-lactam antibiotics due to the potential for cross-resistance.
+Use of the veterinary medicinal product deviating from the instructions given in the SPC may increase the prevalence of bacteria resistant to cefalexin and may decrease the effectiveness of treatment with other beta-lactam antibiotics due to the potential for cross-resistance.

 In case of chronic renal insufficiency the dose should be reduced or the dosage interval should be increased.